Marmot Limestone 4 Review

 Our Analysis and Test Results

-Ease of Setup
+Ease of Set-Up

-The Limestone 4P is something of a hybrid in its design.
-It's a little bit old school, a little bit new school.
-On the one hand, the two main poles criss-cross to opposite corners and even run through full sleeves at the apex of the tent, innovation circa 1970.
-On the other hand, the two accessory poles snap easily into place on each side of the tent, pulling the walls more vertical and clipping into place like more modern tents.
-It goes up quickly and for those who've been camping for a while it has a sense of familiarity, a real blast from the past.
+The Limestone 4 is a little bit old school, a little bit new school.
+It has two long main structural poles that criss-cross to opposite corners through fabric sleeves near the apex, something that was an innovation circa 1970.
+Then there are the two curved accessory clip-in poles that snap easily into place on each side of the tent.
+Their only function is to pull the walls more taut, something from our modern era of design.
+Either way, the Limestone goes up quickly and will feel familiar to those who've been camping for a while.

-This is a quality tent.
-Both the tent floor and the fly (3000mm and 1500mm thickness respectively) are reassuringly thick, giving you confidence that the idle tree branch or small rock won't rip up your tent.
-Both the floor and fly are also fully seam-taped.
-The DA17 aluminum alloy poles are sturdy enough to resist the wonky bending that you see in cheaper tents after a few trips.
-While the Limestone 4P isn't a top-of-the-line tent, its craftsmanship far outpaces cheaper tents.
+While the Limestone 4 isn't a top-of-the-line tent, the craftsmanship certainly outpaces cheaper tents.
+Both the tent floor and the fly are fully seam-taped and reassuringly thick, giving you confidence that an idle tree branch or small rock won't rip up your tent.
+The DA17 aluminum alloy poles are sturdy enough to resist the bending that you see in cheaper tents after a few trips.
+The stakes, on the other hand, bend like a paper straw after its been sitting in your drink for an hour.
+That's unfortunate.
+While it's become a dismal trend across several brands we tested, we would expect more — just steel or heavier gauge aluminum — from Marmot.

-The Marmot Limestone 4P is a great intermediate tent.
-Campers looking to upgrade from a more entry-level tent will find the Limestone to be a big step up.
-Its enhanced features and durability make it a worthy investment for both avid and occasional campers.
-It's not the outright premier tent, but you're not paying the outright premier tent price either.
+The Marmot Limestone 4 is a great intermediate tent for campers looking to upgrade from a more entry-level one.
+Taken as a whole, it's a solid investment for both avid and occasional campers.
+It's not the outright premier tent in our review, but it has plenty of upsides as a small-sized family tent.